Self-employed health care professionals

 We aim to process all notices within two months of receipt.
 However, we get a large number of notices, and there may be delays.
 Filing your notice online speeds up the process.
 The processing time also depends on how carefully you fill in the notice form and whether you include all the necessary supporting documents.

 The processing fee is EUR 240.
-The corresponding decision fee for notices submitted on paper is EUR 288.
+The corresponding fee for a notification that has not been made in the e-service is EUR 288.
 The processing fee charged by Regional State Administrative Agencies includes entering your details into the national register of private social welfare and health care providers.
 Once your registration is complete, you get a bill from the Finnish Government’s Shared Services Centre for Finance and HR.

 A fee of EUR 80 is charged for new registrations and appeals.
-The corresponding decision fee notices submitted on paper is EUR 96.
+The corresponding decision fee for notices that are not submitted through the online customer service portal is EUR 96.
 You can notify us of several changes at the same time for the same price.

 There is no charge for reporting changes to self-employed persons’ basic information or the geographic scope of service provision.
 Closing down a location or discontinuing a business altogether can also be reported free of charge.